kyma-project/cli/docs/user/gen-docs/kyma_dashboard.md

 ## Synopsis

-Use this command to manage running the Kyma dashboard locally in a docker container.
+Use this command to manage Kyma dashboard locally in a Docker container.

 ```bash
 kyma dashboard <command> [flags]